ClusterHQ/flocker/docs/releasenotes/index.rst

 ============

 * The Docker plugin is now able to use datasets created directly via Flocker so long as the metadata has a matching ``"name"`` value.
+* Better error reporting for the Docker plugin.

 v1.7.2
 ======